hartfordfive/filebeat-multiline-tester/README.md

 ## Building application

-Run `make all` in the root of this application repository.
+Run `make build` in the root of this application repository.

 ## Usage

-`-f` : File containing multi-line string to test (default: "") `-n` : Negate the pattern matching (default: true) `-p` : Multi-line regex pattern to use for the matching (default: "") `-v` : Prints current version and exits
+- `-f` : File containing multi-line string to test (default: "")
+- `-n` : Negate the pattern matching (default: true)
+- `-p` : Multi-line regex pattern to use for the matching (default: "")
+- `-v` : Prints current version and exits

 ## Example